afdaniele/datalite3/docs/migration.rst

 Schema Migrations
 ==================

-Datalite provides a module, ``datalite.migrations`` that handles schema migrations.
-When a class definition is modified, ``datalite.migrations.basic_migration`` can be called to automatically transfer records to a table fitting the new definitions.
+Datalite provides a module, ``datalite3.migrations`` that handles schema migrations.
+When a class definition is modified, ``datalite3.migrations.basic_migration`` can be called to automatically transfer records to a table fitting the new definitions.

 Let us say we have made changes to the fields of a dataclass called ``Student`` and now,